Are you an affiliate marketer who has never considered regularly checking the links on your blogs and fixing any broken

 Using an affiliate cloaking plugin has various advantages.
 This type of plugin makes it easier for you to manage all your affiliate links from one location, so you don’t need to edit individual posts to make changes in the affiliate links.

 Again, the reason for using an affiliate cloaking plugin is to make it easier for you to manage all your affiliate links.
 Whether you are using Amazon affiliate, or any other affiliate network, I highly recommend that you consider adding cloaked links generated by a plugin such as those mentioned above.

 Find broken Affiliate links:

 Monitoring your website for broken links is an ongoing process, and you must definitely keep an eye on link status periodically.

-To help with this important task, you can use a plugin called WP Link status, which checks all the links on your blog for 404 errors and for evidence that they are being redirected.
-This plugin also sends an email notification for broken links, which makes it convenient for you to monitor all the links of your blog.
+To help with this important task, you can use a plugin called Broken link checker, which checks all the links on your blog for 404 errors and for evidence that they are being redirected.
+This plugin also sends an email notification for broken links, making it convenient for you to monitor all your blog links.

-Whenever any of your affiliate links start giving 404 errors, you should replace them with the new link or make the necessary changes recommended in the final section of this article.
+Whenever any of your affiliate links start giving 404 errors, you should replace them with a new link or make the necessary changes recommended in the final section of this article.

 Automatically delete “deals” posts that are expired: